LEADVILLE TRAIL 100 RUN CAMP

-If you have registered for the 2017 race but are unable to participate, you may defer your registration to next year’s event for a fee.
+If you have registered for the 2019 camp but are unable to participate, you may defer your registration to next year’s event for a fee.
 Please note that deferrals must be requested at least ONE WEEK PRIOR TO THE FIRST DAY OF CAMP.

 To sign up for a deferral, log into your Chronotrack account and follow the steps below: